-Among the countries that we’ve visited, Kenya is our favourite since not everyone gets a chance to visit the country.
-Kenya is a country in East Africa, it has an abundant wildlife, mountain highlands, Lakelands and rift valley.
+Among the countries that we’ve visited, Kenya is our favorite since not everyone gets a chance to visit the country.
+Kenya is a country in East Africa, it has abundant wildlife, mountain highlands, Lakelands, and a rift valley.

 1. Tour around Nairobi

-Kenya’s capital and largest city is Nairobi.
+Kenya’s capital and largest city are Nairobi.
 Tourists can explore the city’s famous historic sites as well as some excellent wildlife-related attractions.
-You can also buy beaded jewelry, Kenyan art and wood carvings as souvenirs!
+You can also buy beaded jewelry, Kenyan art, and wood carvings as souvenirs!

 Check out some of the cool and cheap tours you could do in Nairobi.

 A great one-stop spot to see exhibits on Kenya’s history, nature, culture, and contemporary art.